acteng/boundaries/README.md

 # Boundaries

-This document provides reproducible code, lookup tables and boundary data files used by Active Travel England.
+This repo uses premade lookup tables to generate boundary data files used by Active Travel England.
 See the `.qmd` files for reproducible source code.

 Regenerate the boundary files using the following code: